DVPCoder2003/cse15l-LabReport3/lab3.md

 ---
 ## `Head`

-- For this command, I had used the website [https://www.geeksforgeeks.org/head-command-linux-examples/](https://www.geeksforgeeks.org/head-command-linux-examples/)
+- The link that I used to help me with this is [https://www.geeksforgeeks.org/head-command-linux-examples/](https://www.geeksforgeeks.org/head-command-linux-examples/)
 - For this command, `head` on its own will produce only the first 10 lines of a file.
 This will help if you would want to just quickly view a bit of the file's starting contents, similar to one of the `cat` commands that you could do.

 ### Example 1